acconeer/acconeer-python-exploration/docs/exploration_tool/algo/a121/examples/obstacle_detection.rst

 - Angle estimation only works for static objects.
 The angle to a moving pet, human or other robot will be incorrect.
 - Angle estimation is only possible if the radar is moving and the correct velocity is supplied to detection algorithm.
 An error in the robot velocity will lead to an error in the estimated angle.
 - The angle supplied by the algorithm is the angle between the direction of motion of the radar and the direction from the radar to the object.
 If, for example, an object is found at 30 degrees, it can be 30 degrees to the left or right, and even 30 degrees up or down.
-One approach to circumvent this limitation is to use two radar sensors and bilateration processing, see :doc:`Obstacle bilateration</exploration_tool/algo/a121/examples/obstacle_bilateration>`.

 Calibration and Threshold
 -------------------------